What to Do After Setting Up Your Company in Dubai: Your 10-Step Post-Registration Checklist

 • Managing accounts receivable and payable.

-The Strategic Advantage: Only VAT-registered businesses can reclaim input tax on their purchases.
-Not registering means absorbing these costs, reducing your competitiveness.
+The Strategic Advantage: Only VAT-registered businesses can reclaim input tax.
+Without registration, these costs become expenses, reducing competitiveness.
 The Federal Tax Authority (FTA) imposes significant penalties for non-compliance.

-Compliance in the UAE is dynamic.
-Overlooking annual renewals can suspend your license.
+Compliance requirements in the UAE change frequently.
+Missing annual renewals can result in license suspension.

 Key Compliance Pillars: